sourmash-bio/sourmash/README.md

     ./sourmash compare *.sig -o distances
     ./plot-comparison.py distances

-This is an exploratory project; it's not really ready for people to use yet.
-Buyers Beware.

 We have demo notebooks on binder:

 [![Binder](http://mybinder.org/badge.svg)](http://mybinder.org/repo/dib-lab/sourmash)

 ----

-The name comes from riffing off of https://github.com/marbl/Mash, combined with my love of whiskey.
+The name is a riff off of https://github.com/marbl/Mash, combined with my love of whiskey.
 (Sour mash is used in making whiskey.)

 ## Installation